cmurgu/r-libinsight-visnetwork/README.md

 ### r-libinsight-visnetwork
-A script that visualizes a libinsight export
+A script that creates a nodes and edges list from a libinsight export, and creates a network visualization using visNetwork.

 ### load tidy